csbrasnett/martini_vis/README.md

 So the differences are:
 1) The input topologies are:
    * Now written with absolute paths to the directory they were found in
-   * For non-default martini topologies (ie. the molecules of interest in your system) new visualisable topologies have been written and included
+   * For the molecules of interest in your system, new visualisable topologies have been written and included
 2) The [ molecules ] directive of the file:
    * Lists the new names of the visualising topologies
    * No longer has an entry for the water in the system, because a water-less index file was written.